gwk/pithy/pithy/readme.md

 # Pithy

 Pithy is a utility library for Python.
-It is experimental, not stable, and continually evolving.
+It is experimental and continually evolving, but slowly becoming more stable.